What Is a Big Rig Accident?

 What Should You Do If You Have Been Involved in a Big Rig Accident?

-Accidents involving big rigs can be particularly frightening and overwhelming, but the steps you take immediately following the accident are crucial.
+Accidents involving big rigs or other commercial vehicles can be particularly frightening and overwhelming, but the steps you take immediately following the accident are crucial.
 The first thing you should do is to check with all of the drivers and passengers to be sure that no one suffers an injury.
 If anyone suffers an injury, call 911 immediately.
 If you are able to do so, take these steps next:

 - Call the police: You will need to fill out an accident form.
 Remember not to admit fault at this time.